hertzdog/CarND-Advanced-Lane-Lines/readme1.md

 readme.md

+Review: the final movie file can be found here: https://youtu.be/dSwJ_oc49og

 The goals / steps of this project are the following:

 ## Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.